dgmachado/devops-tools/README.md

 ##Final Words

-My recommendation is that you use at least two distinct pipeline environments, one specific for development and tests and another to production.
-There are two main direction to improve this system – adding more functionality and deepening the quality of the setup.
+My recommendation is that you use at least two distinct pipeline environments, one specific for development and acceptance tests and another to production, and you could too do even more and also separate the development and acceptance tests environment and would be great.

+There are two main direction to improve this devops-tools system: adding more functionality and deepening the quality of the setup.
 The list of possible extensions is very long.
 Here are some examples:

 - Manage code quality (SonarQube)
+- Auto-scaling system (Jmeter)
 - Package manager (NPM, NugetServer, Maven, ...)
-- Auto-scaling system (Jmeter)
 - Project management platform (Taiga)
+- Adding centralised logging